miroaleksej/isogenyguard-sdk/README.md

 ___

 In the [Demonstration](https://github.com/miroaleksej/isogenyguard-sdk/tree/main/Demonstration) folder, you'll find two practical examples showcasing the real-world applications of our [scientific work](https://github.com/miroaleksej/isogenyguard-sdk/blob/main/Mathematical%20Model%20of%20IsogenyGuard.md): **QTE (Quantum Topological Emulator)** and **EarthSim**.
 These demonstrations illustrate how the advanced mathematical frameworks described in our research — including topological data analysis, sparse Gaussian processes, and quantum-state compression — are implemented in practice.
 The QTE example highlights quantum system emulation with topological compression, enabling the simulation of larger quantum states, while the EarthSim example demonstrates high-fidelity geospatial and climate modeling with physically-based simulations and rigorous validation.
 Together, they represent the power of integrating topology, physics, and high-performance computing for cutting-edge scientific computing.
-___

-Certainly!
-Below is a **professional and comprehensive "Scientific Novelty" section** for the `README.md` file of your GitHub repository, written in English and based on the provided scientific work (`Научная работа.md`).
-This section highlights the groundbreaking contributions of your research in topology, cryptography, and high-energy physics.

 ---